 His play Foggy Bottom at the Abingdon Theatre Company was hailed by the New York Times as "one of the most international farces around" and the Detroit Free Press called his play Capital an "inspired new comedy."

 Recently, James has worked on a number of musicals.
 With Joshua H. Cohen he wrote Maggie the Pirate (since renamed Ordinary Island).
-The show won Chameleon Theatre Circle's 11th Annual New Play Contest in the musicals category and had workshops in 2011 with Western Kentucky University's Before Broadway Series and with Momentum Repertory Company in New York City.
-It was featured in the Composers Chamber Theatre's Sunday Nights at Square One in 2012.
+The show won Chameleon Theatre Circle's 11th Annual New Play Contest in the musicals category and had workshops with Western Kentucky University's Before Broadway Series and with Momentum Repertory Company in New York City.
+It was featured in the Composers Chamber Theatre's Sunday Nights at Square One.

 More recently, his adaptation of Moby-Dick received its world premiere at Wellfleet Harbor Actors Theater in 2015.
 Detroit Rep premiered Capital in 2017, and last year East Carolina University toured his stage adaptation of Alice in Wonderland.

 James holds an MFA in Dramatic Writing from Carnegie-Mellon University.
 He is a member of the Dramatists Guild of America.

 Please feel free to explore this website and to contact James should you be interested in any of his plays.

 The cast of Moby-Dick at Wellfleet Harbor Actors Theater: left to right - Joe Pietropaolo, James Marin, Freddy Biddle, Lee Seymour, Wesley Volcy, and Gordon Stanley.

 Photo by Micheal and Suz Karchmer.